emilygoeres/notetaker/README.md

 2. In the db.json folder, added a note array
 3. Added dependencies
 4. Added the express app
-5. Added routes for the notes to the home page and to the notes page.
+5. Added routes for the notes to the home page and to the notes page
+6. Added a route to clear all notes

 ![NoteTaker](https://github.com/emilygoeres/employee-summary-homework/blob/main/Develop/employee.PNG)
 ![NoteTaker](https://github.com/emilygoeres/employee-summary-homework/blob/main/Develop/employee1.PNG)